raspberrypilearning/sell-me-something/en/step_4.md

 [[[web-starter-animations]]]

 You could amend the starter animations to have a bigger impact.
-For example, you could change the animations' timing, repeats, or actions:
+For example, you could change the animations' timing, repeats, or actions.

 [[[web-customise-animations]]]